- https://worksaccounts.com/wp-content/uploads/2020/08/The-Indian-Contract-Act-1872.pdf

 What Kind of Property Deal Requires a Tri-party Agreement?

-• When the owner sells an apartment or flat that is a part of a registered society, the parties will have to take permission before proceeding with the sale.
+- When the owner sells an apartment or flat that is a part of a registered society, the parties will have to obtain permission before proceeding with the sale.

-• A tripartite agreement format bank of Baroda also states between the buyer, seller, and the bank is required to be made aware of when flats are purchased from a developer, especially if the resale property is a part of a housing project where a registered society is not formed yet.
+- A Tripartite agreement format, Bank of Baroda also states that between the buyer, seller, and the bank, is required to be made aware of when flats are purchased from a developer, especially if the resale property is a part of a housing project where a registered society is not formed yet.

 While these situations are a bit complex to deal with, the parties are not always obliged to find a suitable format for the tri-party agreement.
 They may choose not to get into it after agreeing with all the other party’s requirements and expectations.
-It is important to note that each bank has its different format and tripartite agreement format SBI may be different from any other bank.
-You can download the sample tri party agreement directly from the respective bank website.
+It is important to note that each bank has its own different format and Tripartite agreement format; SBI may be different from any other bank.
+You can download the sample tri-party agreement directly from the respective bank website.
 [2]

 A tri-party agreement provides legal clarity and financial security when three parties are involved in a single transaction.
 It clearly defines roles, protects investments, and reduces risks in property dealing.
 Below are a few advantages to check: